Kidney stones or renal calculi are solid masses present in your kidneys.

 To relieve this pain, your doctor may recommend pain relievers like ibuprofen or naproxen sodium.

-Medical Therapy: To help you pass the kidney stone, your doctor might recommend medications.
+Medical Therapy: To help the stones move, your doctor might recommend medications.

 This type of medication is an alpha-blocker, which relaxes the muscles in your ureter.